 Senegalese Workshop Participants Learn Policy Communication Skills

-15-22 February 2016–Population Reference Bureau (PRB), in partnership with Centre de Recherche en Economie et Finances Appliquées de Thiès (CREFAT), held a week long policy communications workshop for researchers and civil servants in Saly Senegal.
+February 15-22, 2016–Population Reference Bureau (PRB), in partnership with Centre de Recherche en Economie et Finances Appliquées de Thiès (CREFAT), held a week-long policy communications workshop for researchers and civil servants in Saly, Senegal.
 This workshop was specific to the demographic dividend and was intended to train participants on how to effectively communicate their research on the demographic dividend to policy makers in Senegal.

-What do we learn by Counting Women’s Work?
+What do we Learn by Counting Women’s Work?

-April 21, 2016 – The Counting Women’s Work project hosted a Google Hangout titled “What do we learn by Counting Women’s Work?” that examined how combining the value of unpaid care and housework with traditional economic statistics affects the analysis and design of economic and family policy.
+April 21, 2016 – The Counting Women’s Work project hosted a Google Hangout titled, “What do we Learn by Counting Women’s Work?” that examined how combining the value of unpaid care and housework with traditional economic statistics affects the analysis and design of economic and family policy.

-Sahel Women Empowerment and Demographic Dividend
+Sahel Women’s Empowerment and Demographic Dividend Project Launches

 Read the press release.